 Message properties

+General

 Certain properties in this specification are string values containing messages intended to be viewed by a user.
-No such property SHALL have a value that is the empty string.
+Some of these properties are optional, but if present, such a property SHALL NOT have a value that is the empty string.

-In addition, such properties SHOULD conform to the following guidelines:
+There are two types of message properties:

+Brief messages intended to add information to an object.
+These messages SHALL be written in plain text and SHOULD conform to the guidelines for plain text messages (§3.10.2).

+Longer messages intended to provide a full explanation of a scan result or an analysis rule.
+These messages MAY be written in plain text, in which case they SHOULD conform to the guidelines for plain text messages, or they MAY be written in GitHub-Flavored Markdown (GFM) [GFM], in which case they SHOULD conform to the guidelines for messages with formatting (§3.10.3).
+Messages with formatting SHALL NOT be written in any other markup language.

+The documentation of each message property specifies whether it is a plain text message or a message with formatting.

+Plain text messages

-The message SHOULD be expressed as a single paragraph of plain text, consisting of one or more complete sentences, each ending with a period (or appropriate punctuation for the language in which the message is written).
-The message SHOULD NOT contain formatting information such as HTML tags.
+A plain text message SHOULD be expressed as a single paragraph of plain text, consisting of one or more complete sentences, each ending with a period (or appropriate punctuation for the language in which the message is written).
+The message SHALL NOT contain formatting information such as HTML tags.
 The message SHOULD NOT contain JSON escaped line breaks (\r or \n).

 If the message consists of more than one sentence, the first sentence of the message SHOULD provide a useful summary of the message, suitable for display in cases where UI space is limited.